 Harry’s Will goes on to say, “if a child of mine shall predecease me, their share shall pass to their children, per stirpes.”
 (This means if Amy dies before her father, her 2 children will split her 1/3 share, which means they will each receive 1/6 of the assets, with the remaining 1/3 going to Mary and 1/3 going to Jane.)This may sound pretty straightforward, but there are MORE considerations that need to be made.

 What happens if Amy’s children are minors and they just inherited 1/6 of Harry’s assets?
 In the State of Texas, anyone under the age of 18 cannot legally own any real property or be entitled to receive any assets.
 So now what happens to the assets Amy’s children just inherited?

 This is where things can get a bit complicated.
-For purposes of this article, we will discuss 4 ways in which a minor can receive an inheritance of real property or assets:
+For the purposes of this article, we will discuss 4 ways in which a minor can receive an inheritance of real property or assets.